akv74603/MIST-G5-Project-2/README.md

 Seeing different crime trends helps evaluate how effective crime prevention programs are and how societal behaviors are changing.
 From an economic standpoint, crimes impose costs and reductions in crime can save public resources that can be used to improve society in other areas.
 Trends can be studied to determine which crimes have the greatest economic impact.
 Policywise, lawmakers are able to assess which policies are working and where resources need to be shifted to prevent  further damages based on the crime.
 Policies supporting the reduction of the crime that’s decreased the most over the last 20 years can be used as a model to decrease other crimes.

 # Question 1 Visualizations:
-# Graph for Robberies
+# Graph for Robberies:
 <img width="626" alt="Screenshot 2025-04-28 at 4 42 49 PM" src="https://github.com/user-attachments/assets/4bde89ba-0eeb-4872-9f97-f23c64c27c88" />

-# Graph for Fraud
+# Graph for Fraud:
 <img width="621" alt="Screenshot 2025-04-28 at 4 45 15 PM" src="https://github.com/user-attachments/assets/d67b553c-12d9-470c-b8ce-e1859a63dae8" />

-# Graph for Murder
+# Graph for Murder:
 <img width="622" alt="Screenshot 2025-04-28 at 4 46 01 PM" src="https://github.com/user-attachments/assets/d290e590-bcc0-4e2c-986a-b784dc37b78d" />

-# Graph comparing Robbery, Fraud, and Murder
+# Graph comparing Robbery, Fraud, and Murder:
 <img width="626" alt="Screenshot 2025-04-28 at 4 46 37 PM" src="https://github.com/user-attachments/assets/245ee5bd-6b51-45ab-9926-c8df1c335c4c" />

-# Question 1 Insights and Analysis
+# Question 1 Insights and Analysis:
 First Graph – Robbery in Georgia (1994-2014):
 Robbery peaked highly in the mid-90s (17K+ robberies).
 Sharp drop around 1998–2000.